cloudControl/documentation/Guides/PHP/Symfony 1.4.md

 ###2.1 Store Sessions in the Database & Disable Logging

 We need to do this because Symfony, by default, logs to and stores its session files on the filesystem.
-However, this approach recommended on the exoscale platform.
+However, this approach recommended on the CloudKilat platform.

 What's more, storing files in a multi-server environment can lead to hard to debug issues.
 So what we're going to do is to store sessions in the database and disable logging.